Shadow Singha Mawynn

 Shadow Singmawynn (ชาโด้ สิงห์มาวิน), is a Thai Muay Thai fighter.
-He is the current Rajadamnern Stadium Welterweight champion.
+He is a former Rajadamnern Stadium Champion.

 Background and career

 Shadow was born in the Tak province where was raised by a single mother.
 He started training in Muay Thai at the age of 12, he quickly started to compete as a way to help his family financially.
 Her was brought to Bangkok to compete for the first time by the owner of the Wan Cherd camp.
 Shadow later joined the Suan Paeng Mai camp.

 On November 24, 2019, Shadow defeated Darky Sawansangmanja by TKO with low kicks at the Channel 7 Stadium for the Kiatpetch promotion.

 On September 20, 2020, Shadow defeated Inseethong Por.Pinnapat by doctor stoppage in the fourth round.

-On December 8, 2020, Shadow faced Kulabdam Sor.Jor.Piek-U-Thai at the Lumpinee Stadium Brithday show.
+On December 8, 2020, Shadow faced Kulabdam Sor.Jor.Piek-U-Thai at the Lumpinee Stadium Birthday show.
 He lost the fight by knockout in the second round.

 During the covid crisis Shadow went away from the rings for year and considered retirement but made the choice to go back to competition this time fighting out of a different gym called Singmawynn.

 On February 21, 2022, Shadow faced Julio Lobo for the vacant Rajadamnern Stadium Welterweight title.
 He won the fight by decision.

 On July 22, 2022, Shadow engaged in the Rajadamnern World Series, facing Jonathan Betts in the first round of the group stage.
 On December 16, Shadow reached the final where competed for the title and the one million baht cash prize against Sibmuen Sitchefboontham.
 Shadow won the fight by unanimous decision.